pselm/signals/docs/Elm/Color.md

 The representation of a color.

+Note:
-Note: the `Eq` instance compares two `Color`s by comparing their (integer) RGB values.
-This is different from comparing the HSL values (the HSL colorspace is bigger than the RGB colorspace).
+- The `Eq` instance compares two `Color`s by comparing their (integer) RGB values.
+This is different from comparing the HSL values (for example, HSL has many different representations of black (arbitrary hue and saturation values).
+- Colors outside the sRGB gamut which cannot be displayed on a typical computer screen can not be represented by `Color`.

 ##### Instances
 ``` purescript